 The start of the race!

 During Mile 2, I focused on reeling in runners that had either started in front of me or passed me right at the start.
 I was starting to hurt during this mile but thought since I was doing all the passing that I was still on pace.
-I didn't look at my watch til it beeped for the mile split and was a bit disappointed to see that I slowed to 7:02 pace.
+I didn't look at my watch til it beeped for the mile split and was a bit disappointed to see that my pace slowed.
 Although I already felt like I was putting in max effort I knew I was going to have to bring it up a notch in the next mile.

 Throughout Mile 3, I repeated my mantra to myself again and again.
 I passed one more woman about halfway through the mile then focused on staying with a guy that was running the same pace as me.
 It was definitely an advantage to race on a course I run on all the time.
 I knew the path so well and I knew how much distance I had left to cover which made the effort a tiny bit easier.
 In hindsight, I should have been a teensy bit braver and started my kick a bit earlier.
 Maybe I would have shaved a few seconds off my time! ;)

 After the race with Mom - she also raced the 5k!

 Overall, I thought it was a great weekend of racing.
 I really liked the 5k course and had fun spectating some of the other events.
 I would definitely recommend adding the Milwaukee Running Festival to your race calendar next year.
 It's a fantastic event and I'm sure it will be even bigger and better next year!

 My questions for you: